Ai in retail banking

 A graphic with percentages - organizations are adopting AI for fraud detection and financial crime detection

 AI systems can process vast datasets at lightning speed, analyzing and detecting anomalies in real time.
-By quickly identifying and flagging customer behaviors that deviate from normal patterns, AI systems allow banks to take proactive measures against fraud and prevent financial losses.
-For example, if a customer’s account suddenly shows multiple purchases from various locations, the AI system can mark this activity as suspicious, enabling banks to respond promptly.
+By quickly identifying and flagging customer behaviors that deviate from normal patterns, they allow banks to take proactive measures against fraud and prevent financial losses.
+For example, if a customer’s account suddenly shows multiple purchases from various locations, the system can mark this activity as suspicious, enabling banks to respond promptly.

 Customer service

 AI-powered banking chatbots go beyond just answering frequently asked questions; they are capable of handling complex customer service inquiries by considering contextual nuances and providing human-like responses.
 Machine learning (ML) algorithms, which underpin these AI virtual assistants, can analyze transaction patterns and histories, communication logs, demographics, and online behaviors to extract valuable customer data.
-As a result, retail banks can leverage AI tools to ensure customers receive quick, tailored, and effective assistance.
+As a result, retail banks can leverage artificial intelligence tools to ensure customers receive quick, tailored, and effective assistance.

 • Explain the terms of financial services.